eflanili7881/AdobeLZMA2UnpackerScript/README.md

 - Wait to install to be complete.
 - You'll see destination directory contains bunch of folders starting with ETR.
 These are the unpacked assets extracted from LZMA2-compressed packs from installation media.
   - Be sure to verify file and folder count from 7-Zip or other archiving software.
 Sometimes even with constant spawning of robocopy, some files may missing.
+    - Especially on Adobe XD and Fresco (Very especially CSDKConfigurator.exe missing, and icons directory.).